SantiAsCode/SantiAsCode/README.md

 ## About Me

-- 🦾 Working for the Argentinian startup Notimation, as the Laravel Team's Leader, Back-end Developer, in charge of DevOps tasks and as a Consultant for other projects.
+- 🦾 Working for the Indian agency UnicoConnect, as Software Engineer.

 - 🌱 Currently learning Python and exploring AI models usage to help with the company's projects, because I find it fascinating.